adobito/billboards-scala/README.md

 	Future Work:

-	Improve e-mail layout.
+	Use Database instead of text files.
-	Use youtube API to include Youtube link for song.
+	Add support for Spotify and/or Google Music.
 	Maintain a blog somewhere with the changes.
 	Twitter feed that posts links to said blog.